danchurlian/DChu-s-Problem-Generator/README.md

 # DChu's Problem Generator
-This is a personal project where the user can input a command and be given basic computer science / math problems to solve on paper.
-I built this originally to help me practice and study course material over the fall semester.
+This is a Flask web application where the user can input a command and be given basic computer science / math problems to solve on paper.
+I built this as a personal project originally to help me practice and study course material over the fall semester.
 There is a help section that lists the syntax for the commands and arguments.

 ## Current list of problems